History of Agriculture in India

-The history of Indian agriculture dates back to ten thousand years.
-Indian agriculture began during 9000 BCE as a result of early cultivation of plants, and domestication of crops and animals.
-The middle ages in India saw irrigation channels that reached a new level of sophistication in India.
-Land and water management systems were developed with an objective of providing uniform growth.
-Today, India ranks second in the whole world as an agricultural country.
-The Indian agricultural sector employed 60 per cent of the total workforce, despite a steady decline of its share in the GDP, it is still the largest economic sector, and Indian agriculture plays a significant role in the overall socio-economic development of India.
+History of Agriculture in India is 10,000 years old.
+Agriculture in India began during 9000 BCE as a result of early cultivation of plants and domestication of crops and animals.
+During middle ages in India, irrigation channels reached a new level of sophistication.
+Land and water management systems were developed with an objective of providing uniform growth of crops.
+The Indian agricultural sector employed about 60 percent of the total workforce, despite a steady decline in its share in the GDP.
+Agriculture is still the largest economic sector in India and plays a significant role in the overall socio-economic development of the country.